damkraw/grunt-gitinfo/README.md

 ## The "gitInfo" task

 ### Overview
+Inspired by grunt-svninfo.
 In your project's Gruntfile, add a section named `gitInfo` to the data object passed into `grunt.initConfig()`.
 Executing the task will populate grunt.config.gitInfo with repository data described below.
 You can use gitInfo object in your build as e.g. `<%= gitInfo.local.branch.current.SHA %>`.
 The resulting `gitInfo` object has the following structure: